phonowell/genshin-impact-script/doc/en/guide.md

 ## How to Use

-### First Time Launch
+### First Launch

-- Open the game
+- Open the game.

-- Adjust the game display to a `16:9` aspect ratio and a resolution of at least `1600x900`
+- Adjust the game screen to a `16:9` aspect ratio with a resolution of no less than `1600x900`.

-- In the control settings, rebind the `Switch Walk/Run` to `Right Ctrl`
+- In the operation settings, rebind `Switch Walk/Run` to `Right Ctrl`.

-- Launch the script
+- Launch the script.

 ### Subsequent Launches

-- Directly launch the script
+- Simply launch the script.

 ## Troubleshooting

-- Make sure the script is launched with administrator privileges
+- Ensure that the script is launched with administrator privileges.

-- Make sure the game display is set to a `16:9` aspect ratio and a resolution of at least `1600x900`
+- Ensure that the game screen is at a `16:9` aspect ratio with a resolution of no less than `1600x900`.

-- Make sure no graphic filters are being used
+- Ensure that no screen filters are being used.

-- Make sure to equip gadgets
+- Ensure that small equipment items are equipped.

-- For players in East Asia, make sure the input method is in English
+- For players in East Asia, ensure that the input method is in English.

-- The script was developed in a `1600x900` resolution window mode.
-If you encounter any problems, try switching to this resolution
+- The script was developed in windowed mode with a resolution of `1600x900`.
+If you encounter any issues, try switching to this resolution.

-- Create an `issue`
+- Raise an `issue`.

 ## Other Notes

-- No graphic filters are supported
+- No screen filters are supported.

-- When using the skill timer, you need to scan the party first
+- When using the skill timer, you need to scan the team first.

-- The game should be run at a `16:9` resolution and not less than `1600x900`
+- The game should run at a `16:9` resolution of no less than `1600x900`.

-- Starting from version `0.0.31`, `Celestia` and `Irminsul` servers are no longer supported by default
+- Starting from version `0.0.31`, `Celestia` and `Irminsul` servers are no longer supported by default.